Internal Customer Service Guide

 • Ensure your help desk is well-staffed to provide timely responses.

-• Centralize knowledge and resources in one location, such as a help center.
+• Centralize knowledge and resources in one platform, such as a help center.

-• Provide clear communication about the next steps to manage employee expectations.
+• Provide clear information to manage employee expectations.

-• Aim to empathize with employee perspectives and understand their needs.
+• Aim to empathize with employee’s perspectives and understand their needs.

-• Monitor feedback and take action to address any shortcomings.
+• Monitor feedback and take action to address shortcomings.

 • Respond to every question, even if an immediate answer is not available.